cryptocreeper94-sudo/pulse/replit.md

-# Pulse - AI Trading Analysis Platform
+# Pulse - AI Crypto Trading & News Platform

 ## Overview
-Pulse, by DarkWave Studios, LLC, is an AI-driven trading platform that leverages the Mastra AI framework to deliver predictive signals and institutional-grade technical analysis for cryptocurrency and stocks.
-Its core purpose is to provide users with a competitive edge by identifying market trends early and offering sophisticated, risk-adjusted analytics.
-The platform integrates with the broader DarkWave Studios ecosystem, powered by the DWT token, aiming to empower traders with advanced AI capabilities and significant market potential.
+Pulse, by DarkWave Studios, LLC, is an AI-driven cryptocurrency trading platform that leverages the Mastra AI framework to deliver predictive signals, quant trading analysis, and comprehensive crypto news/information.
+The platform focuses exclusively on cryptocurrency - all DWT token and staking functionality is handled by DarkWave Chain (our separate L1 blockchain at darkwavechain.com, launching Feb 14, 2026).

 ## User Preferences
 - Preferred communication style: Simple, everyday language